Kevin Golsby

 Kevin Golsby (born 1935) is an Australian actor and voice-over artist, known for his iconic rich voice and seventies moustache.
 His extensive body of work includes appearances in film, television, theatre and voice-over roles.

 Golsby was born in 1935 in Australia.
 Growing up, he developed a passion for radio and pursued his interest in becoming a presenter and DJ.

 Professional life

 Radio

 Golsby began his on-air career at 16 as an announcer on station 2MG in Mudgee.
 Within two years he was the youngest announcer on Sydney radio station 2UE, at 18 years of age.

-In 1959 Golsby left his regular presenting spot and went on a world tour, travelling to Europe and the USA for 2CH and interviewing jazz musicians such as Nina Simone and Count Basie.
+In 1959 Golsby left his regular presenting spot and went on a world tour, travelling to Europe and the US for 2CH and interviewing jazz musicians such as Nina Simone and Count Basie.

 In 1976 he was a core cast member, with Noeline Brown and Ross Higgins, of radio 2BL's sketch comedy program The Naked Vicar Show.